davidcurrie2001/SemanticSummary/README.md

 # SemanticSummary
-Semantically enabled summary of commercial fisheries data
+Shiny app which displays a semantically-enabled summary of commercial fisheries data